-a) While Mackenzie County is an overwhelmingly rural County and has largely avoided conflicts between residential areas and agricultural areas, the County maintains a position of support for the right to farm and protection of farmers when conducting normal farming practices.
+- a) While Mackenzie County is an overwhelmingly rural County and has largely avoided conflicts between residential areas and agricultural areas, the County maintains a position of support for the right to farm and protection of farmers when conducting normal farming practices. - b) To avoid the encroachment of residential areas into agricultural land, multi-lot country residential subdivisions greater than three lots should be located within designated growth areas or areas with existing clustered residential development.

-- b) To avoid the encroachment of residential areas into agricultural land, multi-lot country residential subdivisions greater than three lots should be located within designated growth areas or areas with existing clustered residential development. - c) Intensive agricultural uses such as confined feeding lots, seed cleaning, and rendering and processing operations must not locate within 3.2km (2 miles) of the surrounding Hamlet areas. - d) Land uses incompatible with the operation of a confined feeding operation shall not be supported when proposed within the minimum distance of separation of the confined feeding operation. - e) Better Agricultural Land shall be preserved for agriculture operations. - i) Mackenzie County shall encourage the maintenance of the 64.8 ha (160 acre) quarter-section or river lot as the basic farm unit. - ii) Mackenzie County shall encourage the retention and/or development of windbreaks between agricultural parcels and shelterbelts around farmsteads.
+- c) Intensive agricultural uses such as Natural Resources Conservation Board regulated confined feeding operations and rendering and processing operations must not locate within 3.2km (2 miles) of the surrounding Hamlet areas. - d) Land uses incompatible with the operation of a confined feeding operation shall not be supported when proposed within the minimum distance of separation of the confined feeding operation. - e) Better Agricultural Land shall be preserved for agriculture operations. - Mackenzie County shall encourage the maintenance of the 64.8 ha (160 acre) quarter-section or river lot as the basic farm unit. - Mackenzie County shall encourage the retention and/or development of windbreaks between agricultural parcels and shelterbelts around farmsteads. - f) Where lands are taken out of agricultural use, the County should petition the Province to allow the replacement of these lands with new agricultural lands released by the Province.